keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/dynatrace/index.md

 - *Alerting profile:* An alerting profile with all problems set to *0 minutes* (immediate) is created.
 You can review this profile by navigating to **Settings > Alerting > Alerting profiles**.

-- *Dashboard and Mangement zone:* When creating a new Keptn project or executing the [keptn configure monitoring](../../cli/#keptn-configure-monitoring) command for a particular project (see Note 1), a dashboard and management zone will be generated reflecting the environment as specified in the shipyard file.
+- *Dashboard and Management zone:* When creating a new Keptn project or executing the [keptn configure monitoring](../../cli/#keptn-configure-monitoring) command for a particular project (see Note 1), a dashboard and management zone will be generated reflecting the environment as specified in the shipyard file.

 ### Notes